retry51776/notes/psychology/experience.md

 # Risk Reward
 <strong>Natural is about Risk & Reward Management.</strong>

 > In a well balance market, more risk correlates with more reward.
+>
+> > Ex1: More power(reward) comes with more responsibility(risk)
+>
+> > Ex2: Cost(risk) vs Benefit(reward)
+>
+> > Ex3: animals reproduction
+>
+> > Ex4: There is no solution, only tradeoff.
+>
+> > Ex5: Witty speaker, instead of talk directly(low risk, low reward), they took a far route(high risk, high reward).

 > Why rich get richer?
-It's not rich get richer, it's those with resource able to handle more risk in order capture more reward.
+It's not rich get richer.
+It's those with resource able to handle more risk in order capture more reward.

 > Society doesn't pay people by their hard work, we get paid by the risk we handle.

 > Ex: we are risk 20+ years time for education.
 In a way, we risk 20+ year to be not productive, for increase productive rest of our live.
 We assume there is food & safety for 20+ years, and we live more than 50+ years to capture rewards.

-> Cost & Benefit Model is subset of risk & reward model determined in time period.

 Poker is one of best game about Risk & reward.
 Many well develop theory to analysis risk & reward.